 West-Com recognizes the increasing demands from CMS for healthcare organizations to improve patient outcomes.
-Facilities must find ways to fully utilize their resources to reduce cost and improve patient safety, workflow and communications.
+Facilities must find ways to fully utilize their resources to reduce cost and improve patient safety, workflow, and communications.
 Data silos are often a hindrance to achieving these initiatives and are barriers to collaboration and information accessibility.
 West-Com’s bidirectional interfaces and native data integrations extend workflow beyond nurse call, without the need for expensive third-party software.
-The interfaces also provide patients with information regarding their care plans and help prevent unwarranted anxiety.
+Our interfaces also provide patients with information regarding their care plans and help prevent unwarranted anxiety.

 West-Com’s bidirectional interfaces provide caregivers a complete, unified view of meaningful information needed to make data-driven decisions.

 West-Com connects patient care information with event-driven solutions by unifying previously isolated patient-care data sources into one patient-care record.
 Novus’ gateways receive information through their API or HL7 data streams, process the information, and then store it in the appropriate patient-care record.
 Applications can then request and selectively extract relevant information from a patient-care record and use the information to improve patient safety, communications, and workflow.
 Information in the record is updated whenever the information changes or if an event – or series of events – trigger an update or new information.